On this page |

 Templated functions ¶

 Templated functions are functions that operate on different types of data.
 For example, geo::SetPrimAttribValue<T> is a templated function, where <T> could be one of several different types.
-Templated functions can be specified in two ways:
+Templated functions can be specified in the following ways:

 Use the specific function name that contains the type: